ElektraInitiative/libelektra/doc/tutorials/command-line-options.md

 ## Sub-Commands

 `elektraGetOpts` also supports sub-commands.
-For example calling `git -p add` and `git add -p` result in different behaviour.
+For example calling `git -p add` and `git add -p` result in different behavior.
 This is because the options that `git` understands are separate from the options that its sub-command `add` knows.
 However, the option `-p` is understood by both.
 In `git` it is short for `--paginate` and in `add` it is short for `--patch`.